codership/documentation/galeracluster/source/documentation/galera-parameters.rst

 When a cluster node fails to apply a writeset, it initiates voting on the outcome.
 Every node casts a vote, that is, a hash of the error message or 0, if there was no error.
 If a node votes "wrong", the node is considered to be inconsistent and it shuts down. ``gcs.vote_policy`` decides on how the votes are being counted and how to choose the winner:

 - ``gcs.vote_policy = 0`` - The outcome that has more votes is chosen as the winner.
 In other words, simple majority wins.
 In the case of a tie between 0 (success) and non-0 (error) outcomes, 0 (success) is preferred.
 - ``gcs.vote_policy > 0`` - If success gets as many as or more votes that the parameter value defines, it is chosen as the winner, even if in minority.
 For example, if ``gcs.vote_policy=1``, only the node that successfully committed a transaction would remain primary.
-Note that if ``gcs.vote_policy == 1``, an inconsistent master may crash all the slaves.
+Note that if ``gcs.vote_policy=1``, an inconsistent primary may crash all the secondaries.

 .. csv-table::
    :class: doc-options